DFE-Digital/education-benchmarking-and-insights/documentation/quality-assurance/release-test-plans/00005_reelase-test-plan.md

 4. [222562 Threat Detection Policy settings reverting](https://dev.azure.com/dfe-ssp/s198-DfE-Benchmarking-service/_workitems/edit/222562) - Thread deduction policy is now updated and validated against test environment.
 We will check the auditing storage account again in pre production to ensure changes are populated as expected.
 5. [215810 Misconfigured HTTP Security Header](https://dev.azure.com/dfe-ssp/s198-DfE-Benchmarking-service/_workitems/edit/215819) - To comply with ITHC report HTTP security header has been updated accordingly.
 This has been tested in our testing environment and will be checked again in preproduction.
 6. [227113 Utilities cost not showing all schools](https://dev.azure.com/dfe-ssp/s198-DfE-Benchmarking-service/_workitems/edit/227113) - This is linked with the missing RAG rating category of few schools. [add details when testing is completed in test environment.]
 We will validate the same in preproduction.
+7. [228233 Missing Educational ICT Costs](https://dev.azure.com/dfe-ssp/s198-DfE-Benchmarking-service/_workitems/edit/228233) This has also been fixed as part of 227113.

 **Updates Not to be Tested:**